ELTERA/whiskers-in-combat/README.md

-# whiskers-in-combat
+# whiskers-in-dungeon
-Receive message when you enter combat while Angler Whiskers are equipped.
+Receive message when you enter dungeon while Angler Whiskers are equipped.